balqui/prefscript/README.md

 ### Installation and ways to use PReFScript functions

-_The current version 2.0 is undocumented at the time of writing_.

-The following **applies to the previous version 1.2**:
-Scripts are maintained in objects of the class PReFScript, that can be imported into your own Python program.
-Alternatively, a stand-alone interpreter is also provided.
-Thus, you have available two main ways of programming in PReFScript.
+The usual `pip`-based process should work.
+Differently from previous versions, all functionality in 2.0 is fully compatible with a `pipx` installation.
+You may need to specify `--upgrade` flags, depending on your previous installation.
+LLMs say that `uv` should work as well.

+The current version installs a stand-alone interpreter.
 See [doc.md](https://github.com/balqui/prefscript/blob/main/docs/doc.md).

+*The following applies to the previous version 1.2*:
+Scripts were maintained in objects of the class PReFScript, that could be imported into your own Python program.
+Thus, you had available two main ways of programming in PReFScript.
+All this does not apply anymore to version 2.0.